CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 Format: `undo`

 **Notes**
-> * The program can only store up to the 10 previous commands.
+> * The program can only undo up to the 10 previous commands.

 ---

 ### Redo a command : `redo`
 Made a mistake while undoing your mistake?
-It's a good thing ToDoIt doesn't judge.
+Well... it's a good thing ToDoIt doesn't judge.
 Redo your `undo` commands with this simple command.<br>
 Format: `redo`

 ---